maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## GPIO

-The NPCM8XX has eight GPIO modules with total 256 pins (each GPIO module contains a port of 32 GPIO pins).
+The NPCM8XX has eight GPIO modules with 256 pins (each GPIO module contains a port of 32 GPIO pins).
 Most of them are multiplexed with other system functions.
 You can program MFSEL registers to configure a pin as GPIO.